 4. Tissue Paper Rainbow

-Tissue paper rainbows have a gorgeous textured and slightly translucent quality that looks really beautiful, especially when displayed in a sunny window.
+Tissue paper rainbows have a beautiful textured, slightly translucent look.
+They are especially striking in a sunny window.

-The tearing and placing of each individual piece is wonderfully absorbing for kids and the gradual build up of colour creates real anticipation as the rainbow takes shape.
+Tearing and placing each piece keeps kids engaged.
+The slow build of colour creates excitement as the rainbow forms.

 5. Rainbow Suncatcher